Birmingham Zoo: Exhibits

 In 2007, the zoo announced a major expansion called Trails of Africa.
 Opened in 2011, this exhibit features bull African elephants in a bachelor herd setting.
 The exhibit is revolutionary; a US zoo had never before housed multiple males together and attempted to replicate these bull herds recently discovered in the wild.
-At this time, three elephants (Bulwagi, Gadze, and Lutie) reside in the new facility.
+At this time, three elephants (Bulwagi, Ingadze, and Lutsandvo) reside in the new facility.
 Trails of Africa includes an interactive boma yard, safari cafe, waterhole exhibit, and many more small accessories.
 This exhibit makes the Birmingham Zoo a national leader in the care and breeding of elephants.

-After the completion of the main exhibit in early 2011, the 50-year-old pachyderm building was renovated to allow staff to provide a higher quality of care for the three southern white rhinoceroses that resided there.
-A new giraffe yard, added in April 2012, allows the zoo's young herd to continue to grow and allow visitors a closer look at the animals while on the new feeding platform.
-All three southern white rhinoceroses (Max, Laptop, and Ajabu) were permanently transferred to a private conservation facility in late 2021.
-Their former exhibit (including the former Nile hippopotamus exhibit) will be home to a crash of black rhinoceroses.
+After the completion of the main exhibit in early 2011, the 50-year-old pachyderm building was renovated to allow staff to provide a higher quality of care for the three southern white rhinoceroses and the one now-deceased Nile hippo that resided there.
+A new giraffe yard, added in April 2012, allows the zoo's young herd to continue to grow and a new feeding platform was added for visitors to have the chance to feed them.
+Tadpole the hippo was euthanized due to old age in June 2020, and all three southern white rhinos (Max, Laptop, and Ajabu) were permanently transferred to a private conservation facility in December 2021 with the intention for the zoo to switch back to black rhinos, which were at the zoo until 2009.
+They currently reside on a 450-acre rhinoceros preserve at Texas Christian University.
+A pair of eastern black rhinos moved into that paddock (including the former hippopotamus habitat as part of its expansion).
+It opened on March 25, 2023.
+Moyo died in late January 2024, leaving Kesi is the zoo's only rhinoceros at the moment.